If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 This historical religious building from the Ottoman period was originally built back in the seventeenth century (around 1651) outside the city walls where an older church used to stand (Saint Onouphrius church).

-This mosque underwent heavy damage during WWII and was later on restored to house the local Paleontological Museum.
+This mosque underwent heavy damage during WWII and was later restored to house the local Paleontological Museum.

 Visit Rethymnon’s Remarkable Churches